mogoria/Politico/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+You can find a live demo of the application [here](https://politico-nbo-cycle-37.herokuapp.com/api/v1)

 ### Prerequisites

 You need the following in order for the application to run effectively.